If we don’t win, you don’t pay.

 Non-economic damages are more subjective, including pain and suffering, mental anguish, and loss of enjoyment of life.
 To be compensated, damages must be reasonably measurable; they cannot be speculative.
 If the defendant’s conduct was particularly egregious, you might be able to receive punitive damages in addition to compensatory damages.

 These are designed to punish the defendant and deter others from doing likewise.
 Punitive damages are seldom granted.
-However they may be significant; nevertheless, there are constitutional restrictions on how many punitive damages can exceed compensatory compensation.
+However, they may be significant; constitutional restrictions exist on how much punitive damages can exceed compensatory compensation.

-How Much Money Can I Get For My Personal Injury or Wrongful Death Case?
+How Much Money Can I Get For My Injury or Wrongful Death Case?

 The severity of your injuries will determine the amount of money you recover.
 Until your case has been thoroughly investigated, this can’t be determined.
 You may get a rough estimate from personal injury attorneys in your region based on similar situations they have handled.